Gain knowledge and hands-on experience to navigate our global society.

 The future of Europe includes some major challenges, including the integration of new member states as the European Union expands, issues related to transnational migrations and trafficking, the difficulties of the Euro-Zone and monetary union, and the rise of competing ideologies, particularly far-right political parties.

 Globalization encompasses a series of long-term processes that have prompted profound cultural changes around the world.
 Globalization has, in many ways, made the world a smaller place while expanding our horizons.
 How do music, philosophy, religion, language and other cultural qualities vary around the world?
-Choose from a list of courses that draw heavily from the Humanities and that allow you to explore a variety of cultural traditions, including the historical basis for these traditions and their expression in modern life.
+Choose from a list of courses that draw heavily from the humanities and allow you to explore a variety of cultural traditions.

 How might we improve the well-being of people around the world?
 How might we protect the global environment?
-How does global trade and international development operate?
-Explore these and other questions in the Global Sustainability and Development Concentration.
-Additional topics include the role of new technologies in internationals contexts and the global politics that affect economies and environments.
+How do global trade and international development operate?
+Explore these and other questions in the global sustainability and development concentration.
+Additional topics include the role of new technologies in international contexts and the global politics that affect economies and environments.

 Examine a region of sharp contrasts and rich cultural history.
 In addition to its European ancestry, some parts of Latin America are strongly Native American.
 Sixty-two Native American languages are spoken in Mexico alone.
 Other parts show an unmistakable African heritage.
 Along the Caribbean coasts of Belize and Guatemala and south to Colombia and Venezuela, Afro-Caribbean people speak Creole languages.
 Parts of Latin America, especially Brazil, are widely expected to dominate the global economy.
 Other countries count among the poorest in the world (Honduras and Nicaragua) or house some of the starkest differences in wealth and poverty (Colombia and Mexico).
 Latin America houses 9% of the world’s population in 20 countries.
 Some 17% of U.S. citizens describe themselves as Latino.
 As with other parts of the world, when we study Latin America, we also study ourselves.